prashanthramakrishnan/DoctorSearch/README.md

 **Developed by:[Prashanth Ramakrishnan](prashanth_r03@yahoo.co.in)**

 **Features**
 - Fetches the doctor details via the specified API endpoint and shows the doctor list in a recycler view.
 - Includes unit tests for presenters and instrumentation tests for the login flow.

 Refer [here](https://gist.github.com/jemshit/767ab25a9670eb0083bafa65f8d786bb) for proguard rules.

+**Note**
+- There is no DB in this application, data is shown as is from the API calls!
-Note - Logging isn't disabled on release build, network and Timber logs will be printed!
+- Logging isn't disabled on release build, network and Timber logs will be printed!
 You can disable it by creating an application class and disabling the logs :-)

 **Open source libaries used**